Naviaddress (NAVI) Hits 1-Day Volume of $13,924.00

 - THETA (THETA) traded flat against the dollar and now trades at $5.25 or 0.00010640 BTC.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Naviaddress directly using U.S. dollars.
-Investors seeking to acquire Naviaddress should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Naviaddress using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Naviaddress directly using U.S. dollars.
+Investors seeking to trade Naviaddress should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Naviaddress using one of the aforementioned exchanges.

 Receive News & Updates for Naviaddress Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Naviaddress and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.